 As can be seen the primary frontages are dominated by A1 uses, and the vacancy remains low.
-The secondary shopping area has seen the number of vacancies stay unchanged from 2017.
-The amount of vacant units within the parts of the town which are not defined as either primary or secondary areas has decreased by 3 units to 32.
-The percentage of A1 uses has decreased by 3% since lastyear.
+The secondary frontages have seen the number of vacancies increase by 3 units (1%) from 2018.
+The amount of vacant units within the parts of the town which are not defined as either primary or secondary frontages has increased by 4 units (1%) to 36.
+The percentage of A1 uses has increased by 2% since last year.